hasura/graphql-engine/console/README.md

 URL_PREFIX=/`
 ```

 Note that **CONSOLE_MODE** is set to **server**.
 In this mode **migration mode** will be disabled and the corresponding functionality on the console will be hidden.
-If you are looking to add/tweak functionality related to migration. <Link to Development With Hasura CLI section>
+If you are looking to add/tweak functionality related to migration, check out [Development with Hasura CLI](#development-with-hasura-cli)<Link to Development With Hasura CLI section>

 Environment variables accepted in `server` mode: